superturboryan/Bitcoin-Ticker/README.md

 # Bitcoin-Ticker
-BitCoin price tracker in multiple currencies using AlamoFire HTTP requests interpreted using SwiftyJSON
+BitCoin price tracker in multiple currencies using AlamoFire to make HTTP requests and interpreting the respone using SwiftyJSON.

 ## Screenshots